-Quality in construction industry is an integral factor in growing a business, maintaining reputation, and to be able to generate profits.
+Quality in the construction industry is an integral factor in growing a business, maintaining a reputation, and generating profits.

-But not everyone has the ability to control the quality of their projects.
-In fact, research shows that over half (54 percent) of construction defects “can be attributed to human factors like unskilled workers or insufficient supervision” and 12 percent are based on material and system failures.
+But not everyone can manage and control the quality of their projects.
+Research shows that over half (54 percent) of construction defects "can be attributed to human factors like unskilled workers or insufficient supervision," and 12 percent are based on material and system failures.

 How to Ensure Construction Quality Control

 1. Get The Right Workers